Surfcamp in Costa Rica: Everything you need to know

 Costa Rica offers plenty of adventures for Nature Lovers

-Whether you’re surfing, snorkeling, scuba diving, swimming, hiking in national parks, or spotting wildlife, the appeal for people booking a surf camp or surf lesson in Costa Rica is that you can choose your own adventure.
+Whether you’re surfing, snorkelling, scuba diving, swimming, hiking in national parks, or spotting wildlife, the appeal for people booking a surf camp or surf lessons in Costa Rica is that you can choose your own adventure.

 If the waves are firing, well of course you’ll want to paddle out and catch a few rides.
 When you’re all surfed out and looking for something else to do though, why not take part in a spot of game fishing or embark on a canopy tour?